- Published: 05 - 06 - 20

 Christine Reid, is one of our engineers on the projects team.
 She takes care of the scope, budget, schedule and the risk in all of our projects, acting as the voice of the customer internally and the voice of Tharsus externally.

 But we can’t just focus on women in engineering as an issue.
-There is a leaky pipeline for engineering jobs throughout Britain, and is predicted we will need 1.8 million new engineers and technicians by 2025.
+There is a leaky pipeline for engineering jobs throughout Britain, and is predicted we will need 1.8 million new engineers, technicians and software developers by 2025.
 We believe this could be addressed through engaging Britain’s young people and females to encourage the growth in this sector and address the long term engineering sustainability.

 At Tharsus, one of our Continuous Improvement Engineers is part of the Common Room Youth Board at the Mining Institute.
 Through this, she can encourage young people in engineering and other STEM subjects.
 She uses her position as a young engineer to inspire and engage others, by understanding and being part of the heritage and innovation that has led to today’s engineering society.